How to Write a Novel

 1. Writing a Novel: Character

-What does this consist of?
+What do those stakes consist of?
 A small thing can be a big thing to one character and not to another.
 It’s the context that makes it work.
 Context is what affects the character in terms of needs, desires, goals, etc.

 When we think of a character’s stake in the story, we think of conflict.
 Conflict is what drives fiction.
 Not all conflicts make for good fiction, but some conflict is essential for writing a novel.